-The Compassionate Use Board is comprised of seven qualified medical providers that have been appointed by the Executive Director of the Utah Department of Health and confirmed by the Senate to oversee aspects of the medical cannabis program.
+The Compassionate Use Board (CUB) is comprised of seven qualified medical providers who have been appointed by the Executive Director of the Utah Department of Health and confirmed by the Utah State Senate.

 The CUB reviews and recommends for department approval a petition to the CUB submitted by:

 - patients under age 21 applying for medical cannabis cards; and

 - any patient who does not have a qualifying condition but who has an intractable condition that: